I’ve been very much against Trump since day one. I will never support someone who is a bigot, racist, or predator — regardless of party or policies.

 If your blood is not already boiling at these statistics, maybe it’s because you don’t understand why so many victims (female or male) do not come forward about the assault.
 After all, there are people still assuming that Trump’s alleged victims have only come forward now for their 15 minutes of fame.
 In fact, even Trump has claimed that.

 Forget Your Fame

-I am the daughter of a private practice defense attorney.
-I have grown up witnessing my dad defend clients, which include murderers and rapists.
-I have grown up seeing how long trials can take, with nearly eternal continuances.
+As the daughter of a private practice defense attorney, I have grown up witnessing my dad defend clients, which include murderers and rapists.
+I have seen how long trials can take, with nearly eternal continuances.
 I have seen how even in a small town, people spread any bit of gossip instantly and consume it voraciously.

 No Responsibility, No Problem

 Another reason I never came forward was because the oppressors didn’t think they did anything wrong.
 When the guy first attempted to rape me, I thank my best friend for getting me out of the situation and my sister for immediately driving to pick me up.
 When I called him out on it, he told me it wasn’t true and that I remembered it wrong.
 He never did own up to his assault.